-Jim is a founder member of NOSAS which is celebrating its 20th anniversary in 2018.
-He is known in the Highlands for providing important aerial photos of numerous archaeological sites over many years.
-This is his story.
+Jim was a founder member of NOSAS, which celebrated its 20th anniversary in 2018.
+He was known in the Highlands for providing important aerial photos of numerous archaeological sites over many years.
+Sadly, Jim died on June 16th, after a long and wearisome illness.
+His extensive collection of aerial photographs has been gifted to NOSAS and will form the JS Bone Collection, in his memory.
+This is the story he wrote of himself, in the months before he died.
+(Introduction revised Sep 2018).

 It appears to me that people can be divided into two categories – those who love flying, and those who do not.
 Brought up in close proximity to Prestwick Airport, I recall watching aircraft there, and determined that I would one day find out more about aviation.
 Inspired by a selection of Biggles books, I joined the local ATC (Air Training Corps) squadron, enabling me to sample flight for the first time in 1950 in an elderly Anson.
 Military aircraft have a distinctive odour of aluminium and oil, complemented in this case by an off-putting whiff of vomit, but I enjoyed this first ‘air experience’ flight along the Ayrshire coast.
 For the next flight, I borrowed a folding camera, and tried a few shots through the rather scratched Perspex window.
 Surprisingly, the results came out quite clearly, and another interest was born.